IBM-Cloud/terraform-ibm-openshift/docs/IBM-Terraform-Openshift-v3.6/README.md

 Deployment of 'OpenShift Container Platform on IBM Cloud' is divided into separate steps.

 * Step 1: Provision the infrastructure on IBM Cloud <br>
-  Use Terraform to provision the compute, storage, network, load balancers & IAM resources on IBM Cloud Infrastructure
+  Use Terraform to provision the compute, storage, network & IAM resources on IBM Cloud Infrastructure

 * Step 2: Deploy OpenShift Container Platform on IBM Cloud <br>
   Install OpenShift Container Platform which is done using the Ansible playbooks - available in the https://github.com/openshift/openshift-ansible project.